 - Track workouts; view workout summaries; plus all day activities including steps, distance, calories burned, floors climbed and active minutes

 - Monitor your sleep automatically and wake with a silent alarm

 - See call and text notifications on the touchscreen display

 - Sync stats wirelessly and automatically to your computer and over 150 leading smartphones

 - Built-in GPS

 The Charge HR has become the most popular smartwatch out there.
 Is an activity and sleep tracker as well an all day heart rate monitor.
 Created to perform 2 things Catalog your daily activity markers and motivate you to workout more.

-The Charge HR is not water-proof, so you can’t swim with it.
+This model is not water-proof, so you can’t swim with it or even take a shower.
 It is sleek and stylish and comes in a variety of sizes and color profiles.
 It is so comfortable that you may well forget that you are wearing it.
 Features an efficient monochrome LED screen.
 You can double tap on the face of the unit to illuminate the display.
 You can also use the wrist turnover feature to illuminate the display.